epfl-ada/ada-2021-project-teamphilippe/README.md

 ## Abstract (to be improved into something more convincing)

-How does the success of someone's career relate to the opinions of other people ?
-Can we estimate whether the career of a public person is rather at its lowest or its highest only given the quotes mentioning this person or her/his companies, etc over time ?
-Also, can we clearly identify "types" of people (e.g. political orientation, etc) systematically talk negatively/positively about this person ?
-Let's take Elon Musk for example.
-Few years ago, Tesla and SpaceX were not in a very good shape and we could imagine that quotes about him or his companies were expressing rather negative opinions.
-But is it really what the data tell us ?
-We will look at the quotes mentioning Elon Musk or its companies and try to identify the different cluster of people that are criticizing him or supporting him.
-Throughout the README, we take Elon Musk as example but this easily generalizes to other personalities (such as Mark Zuckerberg).
+With the world getting more and more connected, in particular the domain of news and journalism, we get access to opinions of huge amount of people.
+These opinions can express negative, positive or simply neutral sentiments about a subject or person.
+Public personalities like Mark Zuckerberg are particularly exposed to criticism, being positive or negative depending on the current progress or discoveries about their companies.
+But do the opinions in the quotes really reflect the rise of fall of someone' career ?
+Moreover, do the opinions of specific groups of people indicate an increasing in the company' success ?

 ## Research questions

-- How do the sentiments in the quotes mentioning Elon Musk or his companies over time ?
+- How do the sentiments in the quotes mentioning Mark Zuckerberg or his companies over time ?
-- Among people criticizing/supporting Elon Musk, can we identify specific groups of people ?
+- Among people criticizing/supporting Mark Zuckerberg, can we identify specific groups of people ?
 For example, are the people criticizing him mainly old, or coming from specific locations ?
 - Are the opinions of other people correlated with the actual success of his career/his companies ?
-- Are the opinions of other people about Tesla (or SpaceX) correlated with the opinions about Musk himself ?
-I.e. is Elon Musk viewed by the public "only" through his companies ?
 - Optional : Can we identify authors whose opinions have great influence on the stock prices of the companies ?
 - Optional : Do the above analysis also apply to personalities from other domain, such as the politics and Trump ?

 ## Sub-tasks

-- Filter the quotes talking about Elon Musk, Tesla, SpaceX using Spacy.
+- Filter the quotes talking about Mark Zuckerberg or Facebook using Spacy.
 - Determine the sentiments in these quotes using NLTK.
 - Find the characteristics of the authors of these quotes, to be able to group them later on.
 - Try to identify different groups of people among the authors criticizing vs supporting him.
-- Aggregate the stock values of Tesla by month (to be verified).
+- Aggregate the stock values of Facebook by month (to be verified).
-- Plots the relations of the stock values and the evolution of the opinions about Elon Musk and also the number of quotes made about him during each month.
+- Plots the relations of the stock values and the evolution of the opinions about Mark Zuckerberg and also the number of quotes made about him during each month.
-- Try to identify specific authors (or group of authors) whose opinions influence a lot the future stock prices of e.g. Tesla.
+- Try to identify specific authors (or group of authors) whose opinions influence a lot the future stock prices of e.g. Facebook.
-- Differentiate the quotes talking about Tesla/SpaceX vs Elon Musk itself.
+- Differentiate the quotes talking about Facebook vs Mark Zuckerberg itself.
 Determine whether the opinions in each of these groups evolve similarly over time.